fffplok/calculator/README.md

 ## Calculator

 Simple calculator for the browser.
+Full viewport calculator with ripple effect on buttons.